Tegiminis/evennia/docs/1.0/_sources/Setup/Online-Setup.md.txt

 Out of the box, Evennia uses three ports for outward communication.
 If your computer has a firewall, these should be open for in/out communication (and only these, other ports used by Evennia are internal to your computer only).

  - `4000`, telnet, for traditional mud clients
- - `4001`, HTTP for the website)
+ - `4001`, HTTP, for the website
  - `4002`, websocket, for the web client

-Evennia will by default accept incoming connections on all interfaces (`0.0.0.0`) so in principle anyone knowing the ports to use and has the IP address to your machine should be able to connect to your game.
+Evennia will by default accept incoming connections on all interfaces (`0.0.0.0`), so in principle anyone knowing the ports to use and has the IP address to your machine should be able to connect to your game.

 ```{sidebar} Closing the log view
 If you need to close the log-view, use `Ctrl-C`.
 Use just `evennia --log` on its own to start tailing the logs again.